gSchool/data-structures-ruby/README.md

 For the stack, you will implement the following methods:

 * constructor that takes no arguments and creates an empty Stack
-* push(item) - adds an item to the front stack
+* push(item) - adds an item to the end of the stack
-* pop - returns the item at the end of the stack
+* pop - returns the item that was last added to the stack
 * empty? - tells you if the stack is empty or not
 * size - tells you how many items are in the stack